richardgaywood/paydata.org/content/sprawlrunners/characters/chargen/index.md

 Remember that you are restricted to no more than 4 points of hindrances, where a Minor hindrance is worth 1 point and a Major hindrance is worth 2 points.
 You can use these points for various boosts, like increasing skills or more Edges.
 You can choose how to use each point in the "Perks" box in the left column.

 For descriptions of the Hindrances, see the SWADE CRB and the Sprawlrunners book.
 You also get a one-line summary within savaged.us when you add them to your character.

+Also remember that you can use Hindrances to your advantage -- when you roleplay them well, I'll generally five give you a Bennie.

 ### Traits